-Note that the screenshots below are taken from the Windows version of Adobe Photoshop 2021, if you’re using the Mac version, the navigations may look slightly different.
+Note that the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.

 Table of Contents

 Find the Pen Tool in the toolbar on the left side of the screen with the other Photoshop tools.
 It looks like the head of an old-fashioned ink pen.
-Alternatively, you can hit P on the keyboard to open the tool.
+Alternatively, you can use the Pen Tool keyboard shortcut P on the keyboard to activate the tool.

 The pen tool allows you to quickly make a straight line by clicking twice to drop two points – once at the beginning and once at the end of the line.
 It’s so much easier than trying to draw a straight line (and failing miserably) with your mouse.

 Here I just dropped two points on this image and the program connected the dots.

 How to Make a Curve Using the Pen Tool

 However, some objects that we want to cut out will always have straight edges.
 In fact, most of the time there will be curves, angles, and other obstacles to get around.

 The pen tool also allows you to precisely follow curves and change angles super easily.
 But you have to wrap your head around how it works.

 Just like making a straight line, you drop two points to make a curve.
 However, understanding where to drop those points is a little more confusing.